Modularity and partially observed graphs: Introduction and main results

 The modularity of a graph is a measure of the extent to which the graph breaks into separate communities.
 For a given graph $G$, each partition $\cA$ of the vertices has a modularity score $q_{\cA}(G)$, with higher values indicating that the partition better captures community structure in $G$.
 The modularity $\q(G)$ of the graph $G$ is defined to be the maximum over all vertex partitions of the modularity score, and satisfies $0\leq \q(G) < 1$.
-See Section~\ref{sec.mod} for definitions and some background.
+See Section~\ref{subsec.mod} for definitions and some background.

 Suppose that there is an unknown underlying graph $G$ on a large given vertex set, and we can test only a small proportion of the possible edges to check whether they are present in $G$, or perhaps we can test many possible edges but there is a chance that we fail to spot an edge.
-We assume that there are no false positives, where there is no edge in $G$ but we think there is one, except briefly in Section~\ref{sec.fp}.
+We assume that there are no false positives, where there is no edge in $G$ but we think there is one, except briefly in the concluding remarks.
 We consider two questions. (a) If $G$ has high modularity, is the observed graph $G'$ likely to have high modularity?
-In other words, if $G'$ has low modularity can we assert with some confidence that $G$ has low modularity? (b) Conversely, if $G$ has low modularity, is $G'$ likely to have low modularity?
+In other words, if $G'$ has low modularity can we assert with some confidence that $G$ has low modularity? (b)~Conversely, if $G$ has low modularity, is $G'$ likely to have low modularity?
 We find that, in a natural model where we test possible edges independently at random the answer to (a) is yes, under the condition that the expected number of edges found is large enough; and the answer to (b) is yes, under the stronger condition that the expected average degree in $G'$ is large enough.

+To investigate these questions we use the random graph models $G_p$ and $G_m$ described in subsections~\ref{subsec.modGp} and~\ref{subsec.modGm} below.
+First we recall the definition of modularity.